tblankenship/portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## Extend / Customize

-`data/siteMetadata.js` - contains most of the site related information which should be modified for a user's need.

-`data/authors/default.md` - default author information (required).
-Additional authors can be added as files in `data/authors`.

-`data/projectsData.js` - data used to generate styled card on the projects page.

-`data/headerNavLinks.js` - navigation links.

 `data/logo.svg` - replace with your own logo.